pac4j/jee-pac4j/README.md

         <dispatcher>REQUEST</dispatcher>
     </filter-mapping>

-Define the appropriate `AuthorizationGenerator` and attach it to the client (`addAuthorizationGenerator` method) to compute the roles / permissions of the authenticated user.
+Define the appropriate `AuthorizationGenerator` and attach it to the client (using the `addAuthorizationGenerator` method of the `UserProfile` class) to compute the roles / permissions of the authenticated user.

 This filter can be defined via dependency injection as well.
+In that case, the `authorizer` property of the `RequiresAuthenticationFilter` enables you to define a specific `Authorizer` for the protected url.

 #### Get redirection urls

-You can also explicitly compute a redirection url to a provider for login by using the `getRedirectAction` method and the `ClientsConfiguration` class.
+You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method and the `ClientsConfiguration` class, in order to create an explicit link for login.
 For example with Facebook:

 	Clients client = ClientsConfiguration.getClients();
 	FacebookClient fbClient = (FacebookClient) client.findClient("FacebookClient");